rumpkernel/rumprun/README.md

 information and instructions.

-Some of our tools will throw a warning about them being experimental.  it does not mean that they are not expected to produce a working result.
+Some of our tools will throw a warning about them being experimental.
+It does not mean that they are not expected to produce a working result.
 The wiki [explains](http://wiki.rumpkernel.org/Repo%3A-rumprun#experimental-nature) further.